A Rumination on Darkness and Light for the Winter Solstice

 As the end of the calendar year approaches we on the SYF Team find ourselves contemplative, in preparation for the long inward journey of winter.
 As the light begins to fade in the Northern Hemisphere and days reach their shortest and nights their longest, we can’t help but lovingly explore these moments of darkness for what they can reveal both personally and collectively.

-In the time since we last gathered together in community, we’ve experienced a moment of global darkness.
-While it’s safe to say that every generation can lay claim, in some capacity, to a tragedy or sorrow that begets collective mourning, it’s arguably been a century since the world has undergone the kind of massive disruption caused by the Covid-19 pandemic.
+Though we are grateful to have been able to gather in community at SYF2022 (photo above, credit to Ty Dobbs), the effects of the Covid-19 pandemic — and the seeming chasm it created in our social systems — are still real.
+While it’s safe to say that every generation can lay claim, in some capacity, to a tragedy or sorrow that begets collective mourning, it’s arguably been a century since the world has undergone this extent of disruption.
 We need not foray into heated political discussion to acknowledge the pain and loss that has been endured around the world.

 And yet in these darker days is an opportunity to cultivate light, to not run from the sadnesses of the world, but to allow our practice to inform how we approach it.
-To Give It Up For Grace is a celebration of joy, a return to community — but also a practice in the beauty of letting go.
+To live in the grace of our yoga is to hold on to joy and honor the collective transformation of community.
+It is also a practice in the beauty of letting go.